jpedro/jpedro.github.io/stuff.md

 to do something about it.
 Being constantly bored at your job means soon enough you will start looking for other things to do or improve what you do do.
 If we didn't get bored we would just happily continue do whatever we did.
 We would still live in caves.
 Happily.
-But no.
+But nooooo.
 Some dude decided he could build a roof.
 The gall!

 Our brains crave incoming information to the point of